rkuhlf/comp-450-project3/Notes.md

 TODOs:
 - Switch out the nn data structure.
 - Delete the random stuff that's left over from RRT.
 - Implement square and point robot being different.
-Implement different environments.
-- Make sure that the random start and end don't spawn inside of an obstacle.
-- Exercise 2.
-    - Visualize the robot's baths to see if it looks right.
+- Implement a second environment.
+- Do the items.